 On the other hand, consecutive losses make you not want to invest again because of fear—fear of being wrong (again), fear of losing money (again), and fear of leaving money for others to take (again).
 You feel crushed and shattered.

+“Although any stress can take a toll on your health, stress related to financial issues can be especially toxic.”
+Elizabeth Scott, MS, a wellness coach emphasizes.
 Taking a breather is a simple yet effective way to regain rationality.
 It can be in the form of taking a deep breath, having a short break, or temporarily stopping after consecutive wins or losses.
 Assert to yourself that what you are experiencing is only temporary.
 This mantra is a powerful motivator for you to try again.

 Research, Research, Research

 Indeed, knowledge is power.
 Studying the stock market by analyzing charts, discussing with people, and reading journals can help you make fact-based decisions.
 An investor who knows more about investing in the stock market will most likely have more investing opportunities.